On $1$d quadratic Klein-Gordon equations with a potential and symmetries: Spectral theory in dimension one

 \begin{lem} Assume that $V$ is even and exceptional, with an even zero energy resonance.
 Then

 Similarly, if the zero energy resonance is odd we have

 \end{lem}

 \begin{proof} These properties can be verified starting from the formulas \eqref{TRformula} and making use of Proposition \ref{LES}.
-From Proposition \ref{LES}, we know that when the zero energy resonance $f_+(x,0)$ is even we have $T(0) = 1$ since $a=1$, so $T(\xi)-1 $ is of $O(\xi)$, and the estimate for $T(\xi)$ in \eqref{estimatesTRodd} follows from the smoothness of $T$ and the decay in \eqref{estimatesm}.
+From Proposition \ref{LES}, we know that when the zero energy resonance $f_+(x,0)$ is even we have $T(0) = 1$ since $a=1$ (due to the fact that $f_+(+\infty,0) = 1$ and $a = f_+(-\infty,0) $), so $T(\xi)-1 $ is of $O(\xi)$, and the estimate for $T(\xi)$ in \eqref{estimatesTRodd} follows from the smoothness of $T$ and the decay in \eqref{estimatesm}.
 Similarly, for the case when the zero energy resonance is odd, we have $T(0) = -1$ since $a=-1$, and hence $T(\xi)+1$ is of $O(\xi)$ and \eqref{estimatesTReven} follows.
 The estimates for $R_\pm (\xi)$ can be verified in a similar way using that $R_\pm (0)= 0$ when $a=\pm 1$. \end{proof}